qpdf/qpdf/README-windows.md

   * `pacman -S make base-devel git zip unzip`
   * `pacman -S mingw-w64-x86_64-toolchain mingw-w64-i686-toolchain`

 You need cmake.
-If you have Visual Studio installed, you can use the cmake that comes with it to build with both MSVC and mingw.
+If you have Visual Studio or JetBrains CLion installed, you can use the cmake that comes with those tools to build with both MSVC and mingw.
 You can also a install a native Windows cmake from cmake.org.

 To build qpdf with Visual Studio from msys2 so you can run its test suite, start the msys2 mingw32 or mingw64 shell from a command window started from one of the Visual Studio shell windows.
 You must have it inherit the path.
 For example: